FredMFNRogers/pirate-puzzle-walkthrough-DEF-CON-31/README.md

 `puzl`: [access granted](https://puzzle31.whiskeypirates.com/stage1/)
 ## 3. Stage 1

-The three images are from a show called Robbie Rotten and are all called `a.gif`.
+The three images are of Robbie Rotten from a show called LazyTown and are all called `a.gif`.
 This indicates a ROT3 cipher shown below:

 ```
 zrzwklvzdvhdvbxvhwkhdffhvvfrghkbaz